ember-animation/liquid-fire/liquid-fire/README.md

 This repo contains both the liquid-fire library and a demo application that presents interactive documentation.
-It follows standard ember-cli addon format.
+It follows standard ember-cli addon v2 format.

-- app: is code that's loaded directly into the user's application
+- liquid-fire: is code that can be imported by the user from the `liquid-fire` namespace
-- addon: is code that can be imported by the user from the `liquid-fire` namespace
+- docs: is the demo and documentation application
-- tests/dummy: is the testing, demo, and documentation application
+- test-app: is the testing

 ## Testing